TheBazingaProject/Bazinga-2021-2022/README.md

               - Created a new autonomous that tests the wheels to make sure that they work in all directions

               - the program makes the robot move forward, then backward, then strafes left and right

+Jan 22, 2022  - Rewire robot

+              - Robot was rewired so that all of the drive train motors were on one hub (expansion hub)

+              - The two front wheels were reversed so we re-reversed them